 Figure 1.
 Population-weighted greenest season NDVI for 2014-2018 (panel A) and 2019-2023 (panel B) and the percent change between the two time periods (panel C) for 1,041 cities globally.

+Strong regional trends appear in the percent change across these two time periods.
+Sub-Saharan Africa has 6 of the 10 cities with the largest decreases from 2014-18 to 2019-23.
+By contrast, 39 of the top 50 cities with the greatest percent increase in NDVI between these two time periods are located in Eastern Asia.

 Globally, NDVI changes from 2014-2018 to 2019-2023 were associated with an estimated average of 5 more all-cause premature deaths per 100,000 annually to the 2020 population (Fig. 3).
 The premature mortality impact from urban greenspace changes was not evenly distributed around the world.
 Changes in associated deaths closely mirrored trends in NDVI, with the largest reductions in Eastern Asia.
 Eastern Asia had an average reduction of 107 annual premature deaths per 100,000 population, though even within this region there was substantial variation across cities, ranging from 324 more premature deaths per 100,000 in Hiroshima, Japan to 490 fewer premature deaths per 100,000 in Shiyan, China.
 Southeastern Asia and Sub-Saharan Africa had the highest increase in health burdens, with an average of 141 and 91 more deaths per 100,000 respectively.
 Substantial intra-regional variation existed for these regions as well- ranging from 521 more deaths to 87 fewer deaths per 100,000 in South-eastern Asia and from 511 more deaths to 212 fewer deaths per 100,000 in Sub-Saharan Africa.